 Spencer Coleman, with wife Elizabeth Ann [1823-1867] and four children moved into Ming’s mansion in 1856.
 For the next 100 years it was passed down through succeeding Coleman generations.
 Eldest son William Joseph Coleman [1848-1925] was the first to inherit the house and farm when Spencer died in 1888.

 William Coleman married 15-year-old Emma Lou Sullivan [1860-1883] in 1875.
 She bore three children before dying tragically when her skirts caught on fire while burning trash and leaves in the orchard.
 She was only 23.
 William was left with two young children–Emma Josephine [1876-1952] and my grandfather by marriage, John Marshall Coleman [1879-1956].
 William asked his unmarried sister, Elmira, to move in and help care for the family.
 He never married again.

 John Coleman’s first wife died in 1925.
 He waited 29 years to remarry.
-This time was to my paternal grandmother Effie Lavina Harbour Coulter [Fifi].
+The second time was to my paternal grandmother Effie Lavina Harbour Coulter [Fifi].
 He was 75.
 She was 66.
 Fifi had raised five daughters and one son, my father Joseph Clayton.
 My grandfather, Andrew Joseph Coulter, left her widowed in 1946.

 Two years later, John was in the yard talking about building another pond in the fields when he keeled over from a heart thrombosis and died instantly.
-My cousin, Linda, remembers it because she was spending the night at the farm as she often did with Fifi.
+My cousin, Linda, remembers it vividly because she was spending the night at the farm as she often did with Fifi.

 From the purchase of the property by Spencer in 1856 to John’s death in 1956, one hundred years of Coleman legacy ended that summer evening.
 My grandmother inherited the estate.
 For the next seventeen years, Coleman House and farm was part of our extended family.